angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 [articles:the-mindkiller]: /articles/2020/03/21/the-mindkiller
 [mtggoldfish:the-mindkiller]: https://www.mtggoldfish.com/deck/3369246#paper

-::decklist{path=2021/07/26/mindkiller.wubrg}
+::decklist{url=2021/07/26/mindkiller.wubrg}

 _Mindkiller_ is probably the deck I'm most proud of, but it has its flaws.
-Though it could be suprisingly resilient, it was still a glass cannon, and one that sometimes fell apart without any intervention from the opponent.
+Though it could be surprisingly resilient, it was still a glass cannon, and one that sometimes fell apart without any intervention from the opponent.
 Every time I had a cold streak with Spoils of the Vault, I would look for alternatives to it.

 :::row{variant=CENTERED}
 Plunge into Darkness
-Gamble|USG
+Gamble | USG
 SotV
 :::